How to Make Your Dream of Homeownership a Reality.

 “Financial planners recommend limiting the amount you spend on housing to 25 percent of your monthly budget.”

-Keep in mind, before you start the process of purchasing a home, you’ll also need to apply for a mortgage.
-Lenders will evaluate several factors connected to your financial track record, one of which is your credit history.
-They’ll want to see how well you’ve been able to minimize past debts, so make sure you’ve been paying your student loans, credit cards, and car loans on time.
+Don’t forget that before you even begin the process of purchasing a home, you’ll need to apply for a mortgage so you know how much you can offer sellers.
+Mortgage lenders will look into a handful of areas that will be contributing factors to the amount you’re approved for.
+A big factor is your credit history.
+Lenders want to see how well you responsibly manage your debt so prior to applying, you’ll want to be sure you’re paying your student loans, credit cards, and car loans on time.

-2. How Much Do I Need for a Down Payment?
+2. How Do I Know How Much I Should Have Ready for a Down Payment?